What Have You Done to Solange?: Plot

 While in a boat making out with her Italian college professor, Enrico Rosseni, Elizabeth Seccles witnesses a man with a knife stabbing another woman in the woods on the nearby shore.
 Rosseni convinces Elizabeth to keep silent about what she saw, especially after it turns out that the dead victim was one of her classmates and was killed by having a long knife pushed deep into her vagina.
 Another girl, a student at the same college, is killed later by the same attacker.

 Shortly afterwards, Elizabeth is murdered in her bathroom.
 Police suspect Rosseni, who admits his affair to his sexually repressed wife Herta in hopes of getting her assistance in order to clear his name.
 Rosseni is cleared when a common denominator is determined by the later killings.
 The victims all had seen a local priest and were friends with a young woman named Solange, who began attending the school the previous semester but had mysteriously vanished.

 Rosseni's investigation ultimately leads to the existence of a hedonistic secret club of college girls that Elizabeth and the other murder victims had belonged to.
-The police further learn that the priest that several of the victims had spoken to was not a real priest.
-He was instead Solange's father, a wealthy tenured professor at the same school.
+The police further learn that the priest that several of the victims had spoken to was not a real priest, but was instead Solange's father Professor Bascombe, a wealthy tenured teacher at the same school.

 Ruth Holden (aka "Tata") is the elderly maid of Brenda, one of Solange's classmates who was also involved in the sex parties.
 Ruth is found alongside her dog, viciously murdered by having a sickle rammed into her vagina.
 Rosseni, Herta, and the police confront the father, who at first denies any wrongdoing until his daughter Solange appears.
-Mute and appearing emotionally disturbed, she leads the Herta to the place where the final sex club member was kidnapped.
+Mute and appearing emotionally disturbed, she leads Herta to the place where the final sex club member was kidnapped.